simplehomemom/simplehomemom.github.io/_posts/2021-01-01-how-to-do-a-zero-spend-month-that-works-for-you.md

 And if this sounds interesting to you and you’d like to try it.
 I linked a “Plan Your Zero Spend Month” worksheets for you if you’d like to try a zero spend month that you can download [here](https://mailchi.mp/8264c25ebc2a/zerospend).

-# What’s included in the zero spend month worksheets?
+# What’s included in the FREE zero spend month worksheets?

 * Some background information on what a zero spend month is.
 * Examples.